Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 ${a.b} |

-For example, if in preferences panel, “Author” is configured, you can “unset” this by author: '’
+For example, if in the preferences panel, “Author” is configured, you can “unset” this by using author: '’

 You can use ${variables}

-in custom header / footer text and custom export command.
+in custom header / footer text and custom export commands.

 Please note that if you use ${variables}

-in custom command line, typora may remove quotes ('"
+in a custom command line, Typora may remove quotes ('"

 ) inside it and wrap it with quotes to avoid insecure commands.